 PINEAPPLE EXPRESS.
 In the present cold and dark European winter, one's mind easily wanders away toward carefree summer days and dreams of a nice tropical vacation.
 Very light and breezy and not something for a cold climate or mindset - Bermuda Tonic from Estée Lauders Aramis-line is just what would suit such a day of relaxing in the sun.

-his is basically a "resort fragrance", very Piña Colada-ish featuring a pleasant blend of bitter rhum, sweet coconut and juicy pineapples.
+This is basically a "resort fragrance", very Piña Colada-ish featuring a pleasant blend of bitter rhum, sweet coconut and juicy pineapples.
 The overall impression is very crisp with a lightly salty touch reminiscent of sea and wind.
 A slightly astringent lime remains troughout the development of the fragrance.

-This is a tonic however and intentionally designed to be sprayed very liberally since it's quite weak- so beware of seriously fleeting character.
+sprayed very liberally since it's quite weak- so beware of seriously fleeting character.

-losest sibling is Creed's Virgin Island Water and whilst the latter is definitely the better of the two, it's hardly worth the much steeper price.
+Closest sibling is Creed's Virgin Island Water and whilst the latter is definitely the better of the two, it's hardly worth the much steeper price.

-o conclude, Bermuda Tonic is a good, fun and leisure fragragrance.
+To conclude, Bermuda Tonic is a good, fun and leisure fragragrance.
 In it's inviting packaging, it was a nice 2005 release of Lauder and a welcome strenghtening of their portfolio after some dissapointing launches.

-Year of Launch:
+Year of Launch: 2005

 Gender Classification: Masculine